Gaur2526/Whatsapp-Chat-Analyzer/README.md

 - `stopwords.txt`: A text file containing common stopwords to be excluded from the word cloud and most common words analysis.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-# whatsappchatanalyzer